 Yes.
 Chapman became fully accredited in 2002.
 Chapman is now reviewed every seven years by the ABA -- the same schedule for regular site visits as every other ABA law school.
 Chapman's last site visit was in 2012.

 During your first year of law school, we strongly advise against working.
-After the first year, many students balance law school, work, internships, etc. We do understand that circumstances may require a student to work; however, students should work as few hours as possible, and the ABA prohibits full time students from working more than 20 hours per week while in law school.
+After the first year, many students balance law school, work, internships, etc. We do understand that circumstances may require a student to work; however, students should work as few hours as possible.
 Students are encouraged to gain practical experience during the summer following their first year of law school either as a paid law clerk or as an extern.

 A few years ago, the decision was made to end our part time evening program.
 We have a part time day program for which prospective students can apply.

 Yes we do.
 We offer several.
 Check out our Academic Programs for more information.

 No. The juris doctor degree is a broad degree.
 You will have the opportunity through required and elective courses to study many areas of the law.
 Some students choose to specialize in a specific area of law, but this is not required.

 Yes.
 Provide us with your contact information and we will put you in touch with a current student.
 You can email us at email@example.com.